thanhbien0402/LogicDesign242/PlatformIO/README.md

 ﻿
-# ESP32 Smart Garden IoT System
+# ESP32 Smart IoT System

 A comprehensive IoT solution for smart garden monitoring and control using ESP32, integrated with ThingsBoard.io for cloud monitoring and remote control.